ninjadev/nin/README.md

 A lot of making a demo is syncing what's happening on the screen with the music.

+A `BEAN` can be described as the smallest possible resoluton of the beat.
+If your musician is exiting the beat of your music could be something like every 4th, 6th, 4th, 6th, 10th, 2nd, bean.

 Working with `BEAN`s directly will usually not give you a smooth 60 FPS animation.
 `BEAN`s are incremented less often than 60 fps.
 A common approach is using `frame` with `FRAME_FOR_BEAN` instead.
 E.g. Instead of doing